Which of the following is the balanced chemical equation for the ... | Channels for Pearson+

 Multiple Choice

-Which of the following is the balanced chemical equation for the reaction between aqueous barium chloride and aqueous sodium phosphate to form solid barium phosphate and aqueous sodium chloride?
+Which of the following is the balanced chemical equation for the formation of calcium nitrate, Ca(NO3)2(s), from its respective elements in their standard states?

 A